hyperknot/openfreemap/website/blocks/main.md

 I'm Zsolt Ero ([twitter](https://twitter.com/hyperknot), [blog](https://blog.hyperknot.com/)).
 I built [MapHub](https://maphub.net/) and have been running map hosting in production for 8 years.

-## Why did you make this project?
+## Why did you build this project?

 OpenStreetMap is one of the most important collective projects in history.
-It started almost 20 years ago, and today 3 million edits are made each day!
+It began almost 20 years ago, and today, 3 million edits are made each day!

 Unfortunately, when you want to use the map on your website or app, you need to look for a commercial map tile provider and hope your site doesn't become too popular.
-Otherwise, you might end up with a $10,000 bill in a single day, like Hoodmaps did [\*](https://twitter.com/levelsio/status/1730659933232730443)
+Otherwise, you might end up with a $10,000 bill in a single day, as Hoodmaps [did](https://twitter.com/levelsio/status/1730659933232730443).

 You can try self-hosting, but it requires a big server and a lot of time to get it right.

-I waited for years for someone to offer this service but realized no one was going to make it.
-So, I thought I might use my map hosting experience and do it myself.
+I waited for years for someone to offer this service but realized that no one was going to do it.
+So, I thought I might use my map hosting experience and build it myself.

-I'll share more about the reasons in a future [blog post](https://blog.hyperknot.com/), feel free to subscribe.
+I'll share more about the reasons in a future [blog post](https://blog.hyperknot.com/).
+Feel free to subscribe.

 ## How can this work?
 How can a one-person project offer unlimited map hosting for free?